 (There are also many great drive-through light displays in Pennsylvania.)

-Having visited other light displays like Koziar’s Christmas Village and Hershey Sweet Lights, I was amazed at how full the lights were at Christmas Magic.
+Having visited other light displays like Koziar’s Christmas Village, Trail of Lights at Country Creek Farm, and Hershey Sweet Lights, I was amazed at how full the lights were at Christmas Magic.
 They really do a great job of layering the displays here so that the forest looks completely filled with lights no matter where you look.
+That makes this one of the best displays of Christmas lights in PA.

 Despite this, the light displays don’t look cluttered.